joakimk/minimapper/README.md

 ### Next

-* Add some way to extend type conversions to keep that part of minimapper small.
 * Extract entity and model class lookup code from the ar-mapper and reuse it in the memory mapper.
 * Change the memory mapper to store entity attributes, not entity instances.
   - Unless this makes it difficult to handle associated data.